mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

 - Benchmaring
   - [powertop](https://github.com/fenrus75/powertop/blob/master/README.md): Tool to access various powersaving modes in userspace, kernel and hardware.
 Monitors processes and shows which utilizes the most CPU allowing to identify those with particular high power demands.
   - [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng): Stress test a computer system in various selectable way.
+  - [Byte UNIX Bench](https://github.com/kdlucas/byte-unixbench/tree/master): Since 1983, provide a basic indicator of the performance of a Unix-like system; hence, multiple tests are used to test various aspects of the system's performance.
   - [geekbench](https://www.geekbench.com/): Simple tool to quickly benchmark a system's performance ([How to run on Linux](http://support.primatelabs.com/kb/geekbench/installing-geekbench-5-on-linux))
   - [iperf3](https://github.com/esnet/iperf): Simple tool to quickly benchmark the maximum achievable bandwidth on IP networks.
   - ```lscpu```: Command to display information about the CPU architecture.